 Students with degrees from ALL subjects are considered; no prior Geography or GIS classes or experience is required.
 Applications from students from the State of Florida, from the rest of the USA, and from the rest of the world are considered EQUALLY.

 Funding support is not available to students in the first semester.
-For students starting in fall, funding may be available in their second semester (spring).
-For Students starting in spring, funding may be available in their third semester (spring).
+For students starting in fall, funding may be available but is not guaranteed in their second semester (spring).
+For Students starting in spring, funding may be available but is not guaranteed in their third semester (spring).
 Current stipend is approximately $9,000 for one semester plus a 9 hour tuition waiver.
 Students are responsible for paying University fees.
 Funding is conditional on good scholastic standing and available departmental resources.

 Qualifications for funding are: